woAIxuexiSR/SRT/example/readme.md

 ## 4. Scene Section

-- **model** : An object that encompasses the model properties.

-  - **type** : The type of the model.
-Valid values are "pbrt" (only support a subset) or any model file extensions supported by Assimp.

-  - **path** : The path to the model file.
+- **model** : The path to the model file.
+Supported file formats include pbrt, obj, and gltf etc. (For pbrt format, we only support a subset of it.)

 - **camera** : An object that contains the camera properties.
-Note that this section may be ignored if the file format is set to pbrt.
+If the model file is in pbrt format, this section can be not specified.
 The camera object includes the following properties:

   - **type** : The type of the camera.
 Valid values are "perspective," "orthographic, "thinlens", or "environment".